biorack/BASTet/omsi/analysis/findpeaks/experimental/peakfinding_README.txt

 					analyzed.
 Example: 'python mypeakfinder.py -f ~/omsi_data/napi/20120711_Brain.h5'
 					or: 'python mypeakfinder.py --file=/omsi_data/napi/20120711_Brain.h5'

-	expIndex		Experiment index used by 'omsiFile.get_exp( expIndex )'.
+	expIndex		Experiment index used by 'omsiFile.get_experiment( expIndex )'.
 This has a default value of 0, if you want to use another then use this flag.
 Example:
 					'python mypeakfinder.py -f ~/omsi_data/napi/20120711_Brain.h5 --expIndex=2'